akirasoft/overview/k8/README.md

 * Browser traffic - use the `start-browser.sh` and `stop-browser.sh`
 * Load traffic - use the `start-load.sh` and `stop-load.sh`

 1 .
+Deploy and start the app:
-Clone this repo and run the `start-app.sh` script
+* For environments utilizing Classic Full-Stack (default), run the `start-app.sh` script
+* For environments utilizing Cloud-Native or Application-Only, run the `start-app-apponly.sh`

 2 .
 Monitor pods.
 You should see this:
 ```